Study Abroad - Information for Parents

 - A Contact Details Proforma – this is to ensure that we have a correct address where the student can be contacted.
 He/she has to sign and return this to the International Exchanges Manager.

 - A “Eurobits” booklet – this is a booklet designed to give brief information on countries where we send students.

 - All students going abroad on exchange will receive the following from the International Exchanges Manager.

 - An Attendance Certificate – students have to have this signed by a representative of their host institution both when they arrive, and when they leave.
 This is important for all exchange students to ensure their period abroad is officially recognised.
 Additionally, for Erasmus students, this is important as the grant is calculated on actual dates.
 If there is a difference between the dates in the student's Grant Agreement and the Attendance Certificate, this may result in an increase or decrease in the amount of funding they are entitled to.

 - A Student Travel Information Card – students should carry this with them at all times on their study period/work placement abroad as this provides contact details for Medical Assistance, Travel Advice and Support and handy hints.
-If they lose it, they should inform the link to International Office who will arrange for a replacement to be posted to them.
+If they lose it, they should inform the link to Study Abroad Team who will arrange for a replacement to be posted to them.

 - These will be posted in hard copy.

 Where do students live when they are studying abroad?